A Complete Guide to Marriage Visa in USA

 Spouses Must Be Legally Married to Obtain a Marriage Visa in USA

-Spouses who qualify for a green card or marriage-based visa must be legally married.
+Spouses who qualify for a marriage green card or marriage-based visa must be legally married.
 A legal marriage is one that is recognized by the country’s government where the marriage was performed.
 In most cases, a legal record of the marriage may be obtained, and the spouses should be able to procure a marriage certificate.

 Are domestic partnerships and common law marriages accepted?